-Inauguration of Ram temple sets dangerous precedent, say civil society groups representing diaspora
+Inauguration of Ram temple sets dangerous precedent, say diaspora groups

 In November 2019, the Supreme Court held that the demolition of the Babri mosque in 1992 was illegal, but handed over the land to a trust for a Ram temple to be constructed.
 At the same time, it directed that a five-acre plot in Ayodhya be allotted to Muslims for a mosque to be constructed.

-The same year, a petition was filed in a Mathura court, stating that the Shahi Idgah mosque adjoining the Krishna Janmabhoomi temple in Mathura should be removed.
+In 2020, a petition was filed in a Mathura court, stating that the Shahi Idgah mosque adjoining the Krishna Janmabhoomi temple in Mathura should be removed.
 The petitioners had demanded that full ownership of the 13.37 acres of land around the mosque should be transferred to the deity Krishna.

 The civil society groups further said that the consecration also makes it clear that “Hindutva will be front and centre of the BJP’s election campaign”.
 They said that the event, taking place against a backdrop of a “horrifying escalation in discrimination and violence against religious minorities, particularly Muslims”, is against the secular fabric of the country and its Constitution.